 Conversation requires us to read signals, articulate, filter, and focus.
 It also compels us to share and find commonalities.Through conversation we gain self-confidence, learn to understand and feel understood, and experience the joy of simple human connection.

 Email and texts are one dimensional, leaving lots of room for misinterpretation and little room for deeper engagement.
 Texting and email have their place for sure.
-They are serviceable and often necessary, but they are no substitute for the real ting.
+They are serviceable and often necessary, but they are no substitute for the real thing.

 Yes conversation takes more time.
 It isn’t efficient.
 It involves coming out from behind your phone or computer and revealing more of yourself.
 I think this is part of the lure of cyber-communication — we don’t have to extend ourselves.
 But oddly we feel free to say things we wouldn’t or shouldn’t say face-to-face.